lthiep/lthiep/README.md

 ## About Me

-I am a third-year Computer Science major at Saint Martin's University, driven by a passion to continuously learn and apply all aspects of software design.
+I am a Computer Science major at Saint Martin's University, driven by a passion to continuously learn and apply all aspects of software design.

 ### ✍️ Currently focused on...